-The 2014 ALA Midwinter Meeting will be held January 24-28, 2014 in Philadelphia, PA.
+The 2014 ALA Midwinter Meeting was held January 24-28, 2014 in Philadelphia, PA.
 Please see the 2014 Midwinter Meeting Scheduler for further assistance, including the specific sections of Author Event Sessions and Sessions with Handouts.
 Official Twitter Hashtag: #alamw14

 Materials for 2012 and 2013 conferences can be retrieved at their individual schedulers: 2012 Annual Conference Scheduler, 2012 Midwinter Meeting Scheduler, 2013 Midwinter Meeting Scheduler, and 2013 ALA Annual Conference Scheduler.

 Materials from 2011 and prior years' conferences are at the ALA Conference Materials Archive Wiki as before, at:For future Midwinter Meeting and Annual Conference dates, please see ALA Upcoming Annual Conferences & Midwinter Meetings.
 Please contact Paul Graller of ALA Conference Services with any other questions!